 Whether the economy is taking its toll on your business or you’re just looking to save some extra cash, these tips are great for any group travel planner on a budget.

-Things just aren’t the same as they were ten years ago.
-People have money problems, and one of the first activities to get the axe is travel.
+With fear of a pending recession, one of the first activities to get the axe is travel.
 You may find a lot of your usual clients are taking fewer trips, or skipping this year’s travel plans altogether.
 But as tour operators, you need clients to keep business going.
 So what can you do?
 Here are six tactics to help cut costs and hang on to your clientele.

 1. Shorten Trips